Chantilly Conferences: Second Chantilly Conference

-From 8 to 12 December 1915, an Allied military planning conference took place at GQG, Joffre's headquarters in Chantilly with the military representatives of the Allied powers, France, Britain, Russia, Serbia and Italy, to form a common strategy for 1916 against the Central Powers.
-The British representatives were the BEF Commander-in-Chief Sir John French and Chief of the Imperial General Staff Sir Archibald Murray (in their final days in those roles before being replaced by Douglas Haig and Robertson respectively).
+From 8 to 12 December 1915, an Allied military planning conference took place at GQG with the military representatives of the Allied powers, France, Britain, Russia, Serbia and Italy, to form a common strategy for 1916 against the Central Powers.
+The British representatives were the BEF Commander-in-Chief Sir John French and Chief of the Imperial General Staff Sir Archibald Murray (just before they were superseded by Douglas Haig and Robertson).
 General Carlo Porro (it) represented Italy.
-Joffre proposed and his Allied counterparts concurred that the offensives of the Allied armies on the Western Front should be delivered simultaneously or close enough so that the Central Powers would be unable to transport reserves from one front to another".
-The coordinated offensives were planned to commence as soon as possible, with local, limited attacks taking place in between, further to enervate the enemy, weather permitting.
+Joffre proposed and his Allied counterparts concurred that the offensives of the Allied armies on the Western Front should be delivered simultaneously or close enough so that the Central Powers would be unable to transport reserves from one front to another.
+The coordinated offensives were planned to commence as soon as possible, with local, limited attacks taking place in between, further to enervate the Central Powers, weather permitting.